 - Small pearl-bordered fritillary – declined in abundance by 58% since 1976.

-- Narrow-bordered bee hawkmoth – declined by 43% (found on Dartmoor and Bodmin Moor).
+- Narrow-bordered bee hawkmoth – declined by 43%.

 These wonderful species depend on the specialised and rare habitats found on these nationally important moorland areas.
 The project will work to conserve three main types of habitat, which are of national conservation importance:

 - Purple moor-grass and rush pasture.
 This species rich, wet grassland (often called Rhôs pasture or Culm) contains a lush tussocky sward, that is home to many species of flowering plant.
 It often holds lots of Devil’s-bit scabious, which is the foodplant of the Marsh fritillary and Narrow-bordered bee hawkmoth.
 Marsh violet is also found in this damp grassland, which is a foodplant for the Small pearl-bordered fritillary.
-Up to half of this vital habitat has been lost, with Dartmoor remaining one of its last remaining strongholds.
+Up to half of this vital habitat has been lost, with Dartmoor and Bodmin Moor remaining some of its last remaining strongholds.

 - Upland heathland.
-10-15% of the world’s moorland is found in the UK, though much is degraded and has been lost.
+10-15% of the world’s moorland is found in the UK, though much is in a vulnerable state and has been lost.
 The heath on Exmoor hosts a nationally significant population of Heath fritillary.

 - Bracken/grass mosaic.
 Many of these moorlands steep valley sides contain swathes of bracken, accompanied by violets growing through.
 These warm, sheltered conditions are ideal for the High brown, Pearl-bordered and Small pearl-bordered fritillaries that require the heat to develop and survive.

 The project is supported by a major grant from the Heritage Lottery Fund, as well as many other partners, and will run over 3 years, finishing at the end of 2019.
 The project has several aims:

-- To conserve existing populations of the target species, by working with landowners to help them manage their land for these species.
+- To conserve existing populations of the target species, by working with landowners to support them in managing their land for these species.

 - To restore suitable habitat patches within existing metapopulation networks, with the aim of increasing the number of occupied sites.